 No team was able to gain the upper hand for the first nine minutes of play.
-Freshman guard Malik Harmon was the only offensive threat for the Red Flash in the first half.
-He scored 11 of St. Francis' first 13 points over that span.
-RMU went on a 14-6 run over the next eight minutes that allowed them to take a 28-19 lead.
+Freshman point guard Malik Harmon was the only offensive threat for St. Francis during that span; he scored 11 of their first 13 points.
+However, RMU went on a 14-6 run over the next eight minutes that allowed them to take a 28-19 lead.
 Harmon scored six more points before the half was over, but so did Anderson.

 His step-back triple as time expired in the half propelled the Colonials to a 38-26 lead as both teams headed to the locker rooms.
 Anderson couldn't help but give Harmon a little stare after his three-pointer, but it was all in good fun, as both players eventually cracked a smile.

 Harmon paced SFU in the first half; he scored 17 points on 6-7 shooting, and a perfect 3-3 from beyond the arc.
 Anderson led Robert Morris with 17 points on 5-6 from the floor, including 4-5 from three-point land.